opengiveback/OpenGiveBack/README.md

 Here are examples of how you would state the desired OpenGiveBack repayment tier (default sentences, if customized please retain the tier name, and in all capital letters):

--NO NEED for giving back money
+- NO NEED for giving back money
--JUST A LITTLE BIT of work
+- JUST A LITTLE BIT of work
--a FAIR amount of work
+- a FAIR amount of work
--ENOUGH work
+- ENOUGH work
--created a UNICORN for you
+- created a UNICORN for you

 An entire category, much like opensource licenses, is created by this.
 So as to be compatible with opensource licenses, the obligation required by OpenGiveBack is purely a moral one.